 Director: Eyal Aharoni

 Dr. Aharoni is an Associate Professor of Psychology, Philosophy, and Neuroscience at Georgia State University in Atlanta.
-His research investigates the prediction and deterrence of antisocial behavior and the influence of emotion and other extra-legal factors on legal decision-making.
+His research interests focus on moral, criminal, and legal judgement and decision-making and the contextual factors that shape such outcomes.
+He also investigates human perceptions of and collaboration with artificial intelligence systems.

-He has a particular interest in how multiple approaches to these topics (cognitive, behavioral, evolutionary, technological, and neurobiological) may apply to criminal responsibility, jurisprudence, and mental health treatment policy.
-He also has methodological and management experience in survey research, experimental research, and longitudinal follow-up studies.
+He has a particular interest in how multiple approaches to these topics (cognitive, behavioral, evolutionary, technological, and neurobiological) may apply to criminal responsibility, jurisprudence, and healthcare policy.
+He also has methodological experience in survey research, experimental research, and neuroimaging.

 Prior to his current appointment, Aharoni served as a Research Associate for the RAND Corporation.
 He completed a postdoctoral fellowship with appointments at The MIND Research Network for Neurodiagnostic Discovery and the University of New Mexico Psychology.
 He has also held research positions at the Research Center for Virtual Environments and Behavior and the Institute for Social, Behavioral, and Economic Research, where he studied human-computer social interaction and the perception of agency.